process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 ### End-to-end tests

-We use the [puppeteer library](https://github.com/puppeteer/puppeteer/) with the [puppeteer jest integration](https://jestjs.io/docs/en/puppeteer) to handle tests requiring a web browser.
+We use the [playwright library](https://playwright.dev/) with the [jest-playwright integration](https://github.com/playwright-community/jest-playwright) to handle tests requiring a web browser.
 Chromium and Firefox can be used when running tests.

 We have the following types of end-to-end tests: